Rain, hail or thunderstorm can be a matter of great concern for the normal human being, but not for hikers.

 Take breaks at 150 mountain huts which are mountain restaurants serving refreshments made from Zillertal products.

-If you are the tech savvy hiker, you can opt for Geocaching too.
-Good news for hikers who are parents, the trail has routes which can be explored with children as well.
+If you are the tech-savvy hiker, you can opt for Geocaching too.
+Good news for hikers who are parents, the trail has routes that can be explored with children as well.

 11. West Highland way – Scotland

 This is one of the most famous long-distance hiking trails of Scotland which starts at Milngavie, located about half an hour away from Glasgow airport and ends at Loch Linnhe, one of the longest sea lochs of the country.

 Laden with ancient military roads and footpaths, nothing captures the beauty of the Scottish highland better than this trail.